k2view-academy/K2View-Academy/articles/19_Broadway/07_broadway_flow_linking_actors.md

 - **Const**, a constant value that is set for the parameter.
 - **External**, which gets an input value as a parameter from an external process that executes the Broadway flow.

-The output of a source Actor can be linked to the input of a target Actor that runs after the source Actor.
+The output of a source Actor should be linked to the input of a target Actor that runs after the source Actor.

 Note that an Actor can only be linked to input parameters with Population Type = **Link**.